Different Hazards in The Theory Test

-Depending on where you are driving will make a big difference to the types of hazards that you can expect to see.
+Depending on where you are driving will make a big difference to the types of hazards that you encounter.
 There are always a few exceptions to the rule, but here are a few examples of what you might expect.

 Different types of hazards in residential areas (Built up)

-In some residential areas you may see a 20 mph speed limit in force.
+In some residential areas, you may see a 20mph speed limit in force, mainly to ensure you can stop in time.
 It is vital that you take extra care when driving through built up areas, as you can expect to see plenty of pedestrians, cyclists and parked cars.
 Rather than just looking directly down the road, try to scan the area paying special attention to parked cars that could be hiding a small child about to run out into the road.

 Below are just some of the different types of hazards that you can expect to see when driving in residential areas: